TRTLAlien/turtledocs/docs/guides/mining/Cloud-Mining.md

 If you do need to, then enter a port number.
 Let's take the port number as `0101` and your IP address as `26.24.105.14` as an example.

-To check the hashrate, enter in the address bar of your web browser, `<26.24.105.14>:<0101>`.
+To check the hashrate, enter the address bar of your web browser, `<26.24.105.14>:<0101>`.
 It should show a page with your rig's hashrate.
 If you are checking from the same IP address, you can alternatively enter, `localhost:<0101>`

 Make sure to enter your own IP address if you enable this feature.
 You can choose any port you want!